Salesforce launches NFT Cloud

 Canadian users can now test a free-use version of Photoshop that Adobe has slated for a wider release.
 The company sees this version as a means of introducing even more potential customers to the application.

-This version is ‘Freemium’ and will have a pay gate for some exclusive features.
+This version is ‘Freemium’ (read more on freemium pricing) and will have a pay gate for some exclusive features.
 However, Adobe has left enough free tools on the platform to perform core functions.

 You may remember Adobe released the Photoshop web version back in October.
 But this version completes the addition of a full range of features Adobe has rolled over the past 8 months.